vaarigupta/LearnITGirl_CodeChat/README.md

  -  Start  learning Spring Boot

 **week 5**
-- Key points to focus while learning spring boot :-
+- Learn basics of spring boot
-1. Learn how to implement authentication
-2. How to integrate Angular6 with Spring boot
+-  How to integrate Angular6 with Spring boot
-- Learn MySQL to add Database
+- Integrate Code Editor in angular

+**week 6**
-- Start Making and setting up authentication page
+- Start Making and setting up authentication
 - Save user details in the database

-**week 6**
 - Complete Authentication
 - Work on User Profile -
 - Implement Create and Join a session functionality